 There were no clinically significant differences in the pharmacokinetics of EVRYSDI based on race or gender.
 Renal impairment is not expected to alter the exposures to risdiplam.

-The impact of geriatric age and hepatic impairment on the pharmacokinetics of EVRYSDI has not been studied.
+The impact of geriatric age on the pharmacokinetics of EVRYSDI has not been studied.